Factoriall/Computer-Graphics-Team-Project/src/irrKlang/readme.txt

 functionality and can be used from the same .NET projects.
 The difference are only their dependencies and target platforms:

-irrKlang.NET in bin\dotnet-1.1:
-      Compiled for .NET common language runtime version 1.1, depends on the modudle MSVCR71.DLL
-      Works with all .NET versions (32 bit).

 irrKlang.NET2.0 in bin\dotnet-2.0:
       Compiled for .NET common language runtime version 2.0, depends on the modudles MSVCR80.DLL and MSVCM80.DLL.
 (32 bit)